trackIT-Systems/sonari/back/docs/sponsors.md

 # Sponsors

-Whombat has been developed with the generous support of the Mexican Council of the Humanities, Science and Technology (**CONAHCyT**; Award Number 2020-000017-02EXTF-00334) and University College London (**UCL**).
+Sonari has been developed with the generous support of the Mexican Council of the Humanities, Science and Technology (**CONAHCyT**; Award Number 2020-000017-02EXTF-00334) and University College London (**UCL**).